 For example, he does not kill the landlady who refuses to give him information about Llewelyn; he respects her courage to refuse his request out of her own principles.
 He wants to kill Llewelyn because he is an inconvenience, he is standing in his way, and also out of contempt.
 While Llewelyn wants money simply because he is greedy and wants to live an easy life, Chigurh wants it because he wants more power.

 In his “Will to Power”, Friedrich Nietzsche defines active nihilism as a “violent force of destruction.”
 That is exactly what Chigurh is.
 He also writes: “At this point nihilism is reached: all one has left are the values that pass judgment – nothing else… 1.
 The weak perish of it; 2. those who are stronger destroy what does not perish; 3. those who are strongest overcome the values that pass judgment.
 In sum this constitutes a tragic age.”
 Chigurh sees himself as the stronger one and thus his mission is to annihilate the weak; those without any moral principles, whose lives lack meaningful conduct toward themselves and other people.

-In his essay “Do You See?
+In his “Do You See?
 Levels of Ellipsis in ‘No Country for Old Men’”, Jay Ellis states that Chigurh is a Socratic figure; he wants his victims to reach a level of self-awareness.
 He tries to achieve it using a dialectical method, through dialogues.

 This interpretation explains Chigurh’s character on many levels.
 He discusses their lives and tries to make them see how they ended up being his victims.
 In what ways they squandered their lives without being self-aware.
 Chigurh is one of the rare characters in the film whose actions are a product of self-examination.